UmassJin/Leetcode/Design/OS_concepts/Design_New_Feed.md

 * Summary: Heterogeneity is a good source of discussion.
       * Followers and user frequency, in Pull/Push tradeoff.
       * Memory access frequency, in cache.
       * Some functions are more frequently called than others.
-Can you do more in less-frequently-called functions to reduce the work in hot functions? (refresh is more than post. )
+Can you do more in less-frequently-called functions to reduce the work in hot functions? (refresh is more than post. 刷新比post更多)
       * Some functions are more important (user-facing) than others. (refresh is more user-facing than post.)